Simonetta Di Pippo: UN Office for Outer Space Affairs

 Di Pippo was appointed Director of the UN Office for Outer Space Affairs (UNOOSA) in March 2014.
 As the Director of UNOOSA, she leads Office's strategies, policies and activities, ensuring that they are implemented in accordance with the mandates of the General Assembly, the Committee on the Peaceful Uses of Outer Space (COPUOS), and the established policies of the United Nations.
 She supervises the United Nations Programme on Space Applications and UN-SPIDER.

 Di Pippo advises the Secretary-General of the United Nations and Director-General of UNOV and provides expertise on matters relating to the peaceful uses of outer space, and the use of space science and technology for sustainable development and disaster risk reduction.
 She also discharges the Secretary-General's obligations under international space law, including overseeing the United Nations Register of Objects Launched into Outer Space.
 She serves as Secretary of COPUOS and manages the arrangements and coordination of UN-Space.

 Alongside her team in the Office of the Director, Di Pippo co-ordinates and oversees reports on budgetary and programme performance matters as well as public information and outreach activities to promote the benefits of outer space for humanity.
+She was thanked for her work when she was succeeded as Director by Aarti Holla-Maini on 26 June 2023.